 - 5.10.
-The Authority will assess the seriousness13 of the contravention or failure.
+The Authority will assess the seriousness of the contravention or failure.
 This is a key factor in calculating the penal element of the final liability, irrespective of whether the Authority has identified and calculated detriment and/or gain.
-In assessing seriousness, the Authority will take into account various factors, including, but not limited to the: - nature of the contravention or failure, including the frequency and/or duration of the contravention or failure; - behaviour of the regulated person, including the regulated person's awareness of the contravention and the extent to which the regulated person and its senior management had taken steps to secure compliance;
+In assessing seriousness, the Authority will take into account various factors, including, but not limited to the: - nature of the contravention or failure, including the frequency and/or duration of the contravention or failure; - behaviour of the regulated person, including the regulated person's awareness of the contravention and the extent to which the regulated person and its senior management had taken steps to secure compliance; - impact of the contravention or failure, including any detrimental effect on the ability of Ofgem or the Authority to fulfil its statutory duties and whether there was any consumer or market participant detriment or gain (financial or otherwise) made by the regulated person.

-13 The seriousness of a contravention or failure includes its potential seriousness.
+&lt;sup>13 The seriousness of a contravention or failure includes its potential seriousness.